-Most of the news f on the safety of Massachusetts citizens who are increasingly hailing rides through TNCs like Uber, Lyft, Fasten, Safr, WULEEB, and, the way this industry is growing, probably soon-to-be many others.
+Most of the news is focused on the safety of Massachusetts citizens who are increasingly hailing rides through TNCs like Uber, Lyft, Fasten, Safr, WULEEB, and, the way this industry is growing, probably soon-to-be many others.

 You may also be aware that, at the end of 2016, some of the strongest state legislation in our nation was put in place here in the Commonwealth and it is aimed at both increasing consumer protection and ensuring that the TNC industry is transparent and accountable.

 There is now a list of strict requirements for current and future TNC drivers like you, including:

 - You must be at least 21 years old